+Mechanisms, Synthesis & Recommendations

+Exotic species encroachment and native species loss may lead to instability in native populations through fragmented or lost propagule dispersal networks, resulting in ecosystem instability through altered trophic cascades and implications for endangered species.
+Disentangling explicit impacts of sedimentation, propagule dispersal, or propagule recruitment processes would be no easy task in a tidal ecosystem, however experimentally testing optimal recruitment niches of species-specific propagules could prove valuable for understanding best practices to maintain at-risk populations or test community function.
+Optimal abiotic conditions for the recruitment and spatial occupancy of native or exotic species may largely be driven by soil characteristics and related sedimentation processes.
 Loss of sediment within estuaries including the Fraser River Estuary is driven by a combination of factors, such as increased impervious cover, bank dyking or armoring, and channel dredging (Atkins et al., 2016).
-Sedimentary changes such as sediment starvation or subsidence would result in more saturated areas, which would likely drive the increased prevalence of Bogbean assemblage (Mendelssohn & Kuhn, 2003).
+Sedimentary changes such as sediment starvation or subsidence would result in more saturated areas, which would likely drive the increased prevalence of saturated conditions favored by the Bogbean assemblage (Mendelssohn & Kuhn, 2003).
 Alternatively, positive feedbacks between vegetation and sedimentation could support areas of marsh accretion (Nyman et al., 2006), which may also be more likely to receive exotic propagules within the distributed sediment.
-Whether or not seed propagules are present would depend on local and regional propagule pools.
-If similar habitats within the estuarine ecosystem are lost to the point where distance between patches exceeds propagule dispersal distance (Shi, et al., 2020), then species colonization within the ecosystem is rare or lost.
-Similarly, if exotic species are more prevalent throughout the regional dispersal network, then there is a greater chance of exotic species introduction over native within a local marsh community.
-Abiotic shifts may be altering the seed recruitment niches to favor exotics and limit native species recruitment (Lane, 2022), while dispersal networks may be delivering disproportionately more exotic species seed.
+Propagule pools would depend on local and regional proximity.
+If similar habitats within tidal estuarine ecosystems are lost to the point where distance between patches exceeds propagule dispersal distance (Shi, et al., 2020), then species colonization within the ecosystem is rare or lost.
+Alternatively, if exotic species are more prevalent throughout the regional dispersal network, then there is a greater chance of exotic species introduction over native within a local marsh community.
+Thus, abiotic shifts may be altering the seed recruitment niches to favor exotics and limit native species recruitment (Lane, 2022), while dispersal networks may be delivering disproportionately more seed of exotic species.
 This reflects a general trend of exotic species’ competitive advantage in disturbed systems, and represents ongoing press disturbance by anthropogenic impacts with cumulative ecosystem effects.

-Synthesis & Recommendations

-Species invasion and native species loss may increase ecosystem instability through fragmented or lost propagule dispersal networks, and result in altered trophic cascades such as pollinator networks or primary production.
-These changes will have implications for endangered species, such as Sidalcea hendersonii, a species of special concern under the Canadian Species at Risk Act found in Ladner Marsh.
-It is difficult to say whether abiotic conditions or encroaching exotic species such as RCG were responsible for its shift in greatest cover abundance from the Fescue (1979) to Sedge (2019) assemblage.
-Disentangling explicit impacts of sedimentary, dispersal, or recruitment processes would be no easy task, however experimentally testing effects of sediment loading on species-specific clonal or seed propagule recruitment could prove valuable for understanding best practices to maintain populations or community function.

 Despite our knowledge to the contrary, practitioners often erroneously assume no direct anthropogenic disturbance suffices to conserve an ecologically appropriate reference state (e.g., Stoddard, et al., 2006, and citations therein).
 These findings yet again confirm that contemporary “reference” sites are not sufficient benchmarks for restoration success (Shackelford, et al., 2021).
-The biodiversity loss described here presents real concerns for this community, and highlights negative trends in unmanaged ecosystems thought to be relatively pristine.
+The biodiversity loss described here presents real concerns for this conservation area, and provides another case example of negative biodiversity trends in conservation habitat thought to be relatively pristine.
 Most importantly: active management informed by experimental testing of hydrogeomorphologic drivers, dispersal networks, and recruitment strategies will be needed to maintain ecologically desired species composition in the face of climate change.
-If we are to prioritize conservation of functional coastal wetlands that include a significant representation of native species, we must seek new ways to actively manage habitats such as Ladner Marsh through mechanical control of invasive species, combined with experimental management practices using sediment application and/or native species planting to enhance ecosystem processes within remnant marsh habitats.
-This active management process also presents a timely and necessary opportunity to engage with First Nations to revive traditional management practices, such as select mechanical disturbance (Turner, 2014): working with traditional knowledge holders may yield deeper understanding of plant community function and habitat stability, which would enhance ecosystem resilience and potentially lead to positive effects on salmonid populations while contributing to reconciliation between Indigenous and colonial cultures.
+If we are to prioritize conservation of functional coastal wetlands that include a significant representation of native species, we must seek new ways to actively manage habitats such as Ladner Marsh.
+Through control of invasive species and experimental management practices to employ sediment application and/or native species planting, practitioners may enhance ecosystem processes within remnant coastal wetland habitats.
+This active management process also presents a timely and necessary opportunity in the Pacific Northwest of North America to engage with First Nations to revive traditional management practices in tidal wetlands, such as select mechanical disturbance (Turner, 2014): working with traditional knowledge holders in these ecosystems may yield deeper understanding of plant community function and habitat stability, which would enhance ecosystem resilience and potentially lead to positive effects on regionally important salmonid and shorebird populations while contributing to reconciliation between Indigenous and colonial cultures.

 Statements & Declarations